SIE practice questionmediumFirm Commitment Underwriting

 Why B — Purchases the entire issue from the issuer and assumes the risk of reselling to investors

-In a firm commitment underwriting, the investment bank (underwriter) purchases the entire issue from the issuer at a discount (the spread) and resells it to the public at the offering price.
-The underwriter bears the risk of unsold shares.
-This is the most common type of underwriting for established companies.
-Choice A/C describes a best efforts underwriting, where the underwriter acts as agent and has no obligation to purchase unsold shares.
+In a firm commitment underwriting, the underwriter buys the entire issue from the issuer and assumes the risk of reselling it.
+In a best efforts underwriting, the underwriter acts as agent and has no obligation to purchase unsold shares.

 Turn it into reps